Transgender inmate found dead in Rikers Island jail cell

-A transgender inmate was found dead in a jail cell Friday afternoon on New York's Rikers Island, according to the city Department of Correction (DOC).
+A transgender inmate was found dead in a jail cell Friday afternoon on New York's Rikers Island, according to the city Department of Correction.

-Daniel Cubilette, who was also known as Layleen Polanco, was found unresponsive at about 2:40 p.m.
+Layleen Polanco, also known as Daniel Cubilette, was found unresponsive at about 2:40 p.m.
 Friday by an officer conducting a tour of a housing area at the Rose M. Singer Center, the jail that houses female inmates.

 DOC custodial staff performed CPR on her until medical staff arrived at approximately 2:51 p.m.
 Medics tried to revive her for about an hour before she was declared dead, according to the DOC.
 She was 27.